as-rshannon/github-slideshow/_posts/0000-01-02-as-rshannon.md

+---
+layout: slide title:
+"Welcome to our second slide!"
+---
+This is my slide
---- layout: slide title: "Welcome to our second slide!" --- Your text Use the left arrow to go back!
+Use the left arrow to go back!